solarwinds/apm-js/packages/solarwinds-apm/README.md

 ## Custom Instrumentation and Metrics

 Unlike previous non-OpenTelemetry version, all manual instrumentation and metrics collection are handled through the OpenTelemetry API using the `@opentelemetry/api` packages.
 The [OpenTelemetry JS documentation](https://opentelemetry.io/docs/instrumentation/js/manual/) for manual instrumentation provides instructions.
-Note that this library takes care of the initial registration of all components.
+Note that `solarwinds-apm` takes care of the initial registration of all components.

+## Migrating from legacy versions

+When migrating from older versions not built on top of OTel, `@opentelemetry/api@1.4.x` must be added as an extra dependency.
+The config file will also need to be renamed and updated as some of the fields have changed, see the [configuration guide](./CONFIGURATION.md) for details.
+Manual instrumentation and metrics will also need to be migrated to use the OTel API, except for the `instrument` and `pInstrument` methods which are provided by the `@solarwinds-apm/compat` package to facilitate migrating.